DrunkSonic/google-docs-material3/README.md

 # Google Docs M3 Editor
 This CSS theme aims to build on top of Google's overhaul of the Google Docs editor by adding another layer of customization.

+[!NOTE]
+This is a work-in-progress.
+Things are unfinished.
+Dark themes won't work well with this, and probably never will.

 ## What's changed?
 There are numerous changes:
 1. If you have the Circular STD font installed, that will become the new UI font.